haohao1029/demonstrate-serverless-tech/README.md

 Producer have a `/process` POST API to publish message into RabbitMQ, the API will instance return status code 200 once the message is publish to the RabbitMQ.

 ### Consumer
 Consumer subscribed to rabbitmq channel, preprocess it and append it into csv file.
 The delimiter used for csv is ";" because "tags" column is using "," to seperate multiple tags.

+If the prob field is less than 0.25, append the tag low_prob in the tags list.

 **aio_pika** and **asyncio** are used for concurrent purpose to consume message faster